-- As a general rule, open displays of affection initiated by children in the presence of others are acceptable.
-However, always remain visible to other children's workers, adults or leaders and never be alone in a car or other private place. - Any physical activity that is or may be experienced as sexually stimulating the child is inappropriate and must not happen.
+- As a general rule, open displays of affection initiated by youth in the presence of others are acceptable.
+However, always remain visible to other youth workers or leaders and never be alone in a car or other private place. - Any physical activity that is or may be thought of as sexually stimulating to the youth is inappropriate and must not happen.
+Youth may not be aware of creating such situations, but it is the responsibility of the Youth worker or leader to be alert to such circumstances and follow the guidelines below: